Childhood Syndromes and Disorders

 Hennekam Lymphangiectasia-Lymphedema syndrome 1 (HKLLS1)

-Hennekam syndrome is a rare disease which affects the lymphatic system.
+Hennekam Lymphangiectasia-Lymphedema Syndrome 1 is a rare disease that affects the lymphatic system.
 The lymphatic system also involves the circulatory and immune systems.
 It is what transports immune and lymph cells around the body.
 Symptoms and life expectancy with the syndrome can vary widely between patients, including those within the same family.
-Some patients survive into adulthood.
-There are currently 50 cases of the syndrome reported worldwide.
-The syndrome is usually recognized at birth.
-This syndrome is also known as: Hennekam Lymphangiectasia-lymphedema Syndrome Hennekam syndrome Lymphatic Dysplasia, Generalized
+Some patients survive […]

 Read more